ispstiima/AgribotTools/README.md

  ```
 * A text file `classes.txt` highlighting the labelled classes, in which each row contains a single string with the name of the corresponding class.
 Each row's index represents the class's identifier in the `class_id` field of the text file contained in `labels`.

-The structure can be summarised as follows.
+The structure can be summarised as follows:

 ```
 yolo_dset